 The Native Americans, living in what became the 13 Colonies, were the Algonquians and the Iroquois.
 They weren't two single tribes, but two groups of nations, or confederations of tribes.
 Both groups spoke variations of the same language or related dialects.
 These languages are still spoken in New York State, and in Canada (southern Quebec, and eastern Ontario).

 The languages brought to America by African slaves did not survive.
 These slaves came from different tribes, and had a multitude of languages.
 Slaves were forbidden from speaking their native languages; their masters outlawed their use.
 Slaves with direct contact with their masters learned English.
 From them, a Creole version of English has survived.
-It is know as Gullah or Sea Island Creole English, spoken in coastal areas of South Carolina and Georgia.
+It is known as Gullah or Sea Island Creole English, spoken in coastal areas of South Carolina and Georgia.

 During these early times in our History, we see, for the first time, the fear of other languages appear.
 Fear of revolt; fear of slaves plotting against their masters; fear of slaves communicating, and organizing, in a language the masters did not understand.
 Fear of losing control.